-Some high volume reversal doctors who have not had the training to learn how to properly perform a vas-to-epididymis (VE) connection present confusing information by claiming that the medical literature does not support the use of vas-to-epididymis connections for most first-time reversals.
+Some high volume reversal doctors who have not had the training to learn how to properly perform a vas-to-epididymis (VE) connection present confusing information on their websites by claiming that the medical literature does not support the use of vas-to-epididymis connections for most first-time reversals.
 However, in order to find published papers to support this view, these doctors have to go back several decades, quoting studies such as the Belker “Vasovasostomy Study Group” paper published in 1991, and which relied on data predominately from surgeries performed approximately 30 years ago.
 Based on 30 year old surgical techniques and technology, the Belker study concluded that vas-to-epididymis connections were not indicated in men less than 9 years out from their vasectomy and only in “certain circumstances” in men greater than 9 years out.
-This was arguably a valid claim in that era when vas-to-epididymis techniques had much lower success rates and were rarely performed.
+This was arguably a valid claim in that era when vas-to-epididymis techniques were much less sophisticated, had significantly lower success rates, and were rarely performed.

 So let’s fast-forward to more recent times and see what the current urologic literature says on this topic.
 Dr. Jarvi, a leading reversal expert in Toronto summed up the contemporary viewpoint of experts nicely in a 2004 paper published in the Journal of Urology which stated: “We recommend that all surgeons offering vasectomy reversals be able to offer VE if required based on intraoperative findings to serve the patient adequately as well as his partner and their future fertility” (Chawla A. J Urol 2004).
 One of the main reasons behind this dramatic change in practice is that 2 decades of microsurgical innovations had transformed the vas-to-epididymis technique into the highly successful procedure that it is today.
 The current “gold standard” is the longitudinal intussusception vasoepididymostomy (LIVE) procedure, first described in 2003 and whose high success rates have been validated in multiple studies to date (Grober ED.
 Urology 2014) (Peng J. Hum Reprod 2014).